 Where can I find a Florida registered agent?

 All of the registered agent services listed above offer their services in Florida.
-If you want to operate in the state of Florida, you can contact one of these services to secure a registered agent.
+If you want to operate in the state of Florida, you can contact one of the services above to secure a registered agent.

 - Receive official mail.